manybabies/manybabies.github.io/events.md

 >Upcoming Events

+*More events coming soon!*

+***

+>Past Events

 #### April 29, 2025 - 17:00-18:30 UTC on Zoom
 ### Panel discussion: Piloting for developmental science

 Piloting is a necessary part of sound experimental design, and it is especially important when the participants are young children and high drop-out rates are of particular concern.
-We invite you to join us for a panel discussion about piloting in developmental science with a focus on early childhood.
-Topics will include: What are the goals of piloting?
+We held a panel discussion about piloting in developmental science with a focus on early childhood.
+Topicsinclude: What are the goals of piloting?
 What are some piloting ‘best practices’?
 How should piloting efforts be documented/reported?
 What are the specific challenges of piloting studies with young participants?
-Audience members will be encouraged to ask questions and participate; all levels of experience are welcome to attend!

 ***Panelists:***
 * **Agata Bochynska**, *University of Oslo & Pilot Reporting Task Force*